keraton/Functional-Gherkin/README.md

 - Input can be provided by an output of the preceding specification
 - The scope of input and output is scenario
 - Passing value between phrases is done by the implementer framework
+- Assume that the last specification is successfull before run the specification

 ## Reference